prescientmoon/solar-conflux/odin/sdl-opengl-rendering/shaderfurl/README.md

     respective stages into a single program.
   - for each program, generate an Odin function that generates a VAO given buffers for each toplevel `in`
-  - for each uniform, generate an Odin function that sets it, by taking a program id (out of an enum with only the program IDs that use that uniform) and the corresponding odin type.
+  - [x] for each uniform, generate an Odin function that sets it, and the corresponding odin type.
+In the future, this could get optimized to work with arrays without looping, but this is not a priority.
-  - for each UBO, generate an Odin function that sets it (doesn't require a program ID, since UBO bindings are global)
+  - [x] generate data tables for UBOs
   - something for textures, idk what though